AnkurSheel/bookland/Bookland/input/posts/2021/2021-02-07-the-art-of-learning/index.md

 ## Other Quotes

-> We should not expect the rest of the world to understand what it takes to become the best that we can become.
+> We should not expect the rest of the world to understand what it takes to become the best that we can become

 > The road to success is not easy or else everyone would be the greatest at what they do

-> Great ones are willing to get burned time and again as they sharpen their swords in the fire.
+> Great ones are willing to get burned time and again as they sharpen their swords in the fire

-> If your goal is to be mediocre, then you have a considerable margin for error.
+> If your goal is to be mediocre, then you have a considerable margin for error

 > To win, to be right, to have everything under control.
 This ultimately cripples growth